-Caleb Scoville is an Assistant Professor of Sociology at Tufts University with faculty affiliations in the Environmental Studies Program at Tufts and the Research Cluster on Comparative Inequality and Inclusion at the Weatherhead Center at Harvard University.
-He studies the politics of environmental knowledge.
-Caleb is particularly interested in how environmental problems take shape at the intersection of technical and political domains, focusing on biodiversity loss and water politics in California, how artificial intelligence technologies are shaping the field of environmental conservation in a changing climate, and how environmental problems become imbued with partisan significance in the American public sphere.
+Caleb Scoville is an Assistant Professor of Sociology at Tufts University.
+He studies the politics of environmental knowledge and the dynamics of environmental controversies.
+Caleb is particularly interested in how environmental problems take shape at the intersection of technical and political domains and how environmental injustices and degradation are legitimated politically through the strategic articulation of senses of “us” and “them.”
+His current research topics include biodiversity loss and water politics in California, how artificial intelligence technologies are shaping the field of environmental conservation in a changing climate, and how environmental problems become imbued with partisan significance in the American public sphere.

 Caleb Scoville, Melissa Chapman, Razvan Amironesei and Carl Boettiger.
 2021.
 “Algorithmic Conservation in a Changing Climate” Current Opinion in Environmental Sustainability (51).